 Without an adequacy agreement in place, some companies, including Google, resorted to standard contractual clauses (SCC) and binding corporate rules (BCR) to safeguard data sent to the US.

 Here you can read more about standard contractual clauses (SCC)

 Since the Privacy Shield verdict, the privacy watchdog organization NOYB has filed 101 complaints against companies that collect visitor data with Google Analytics and Facebook Connect.
 The list of sued companies includes businesses from multiple sectors, with a prominent representation of publishers and finance.

-There started to appear decisions of EU data protection authorities (DPAs) effectively banning the use of platforms such as Google Analytics in some EU countries:
+The decisions by EU data protection authorities (DPAs) effectively banned the use of platforms such as Google Analytics in some European countries:

 - On January 12, 2022, Austria’s DSB released its ruling in the case of an unnamed German web publisher.
 The regulator stated that using Google Analytics to collect data on EU residents is unlawful under GDPR.

 - In April 2022, CNIL issued a decision ordering three French websites to stop using Google Analytics.